jajamchlramoji/Dashboard-for-Sales-Data-2018-20-/README.md

 # DataVisualization
-From the data gathered on sales from a comp[any, this project has  Cleaned data Removing Duplicates Built a Dashboard that is easily understood over the years from 2018 - 2020
+From the data gathered on sales from a company, this project has  Cleaned data Removing Duplicates Built a Dashboard that is easily understood over the years from 2018 - 2020